mimiyin/Choreographic-Interventions/README.md

    - [Zeno's Paradox](http://platonicrealms.com/encyclopedia/zenos-paradox-of-the-tortoise-and-achilles)
    - [Prime numbers](https://en.wikipedia.org/wiki/Prime_number)
    - [Poeme Symphonique by Gyorgy Ligeti](https://www.youtube.com/watch?v=-mUv705xj3U)

+### What does it mean to be in conversation with technology?
 - In 2016, what do we mean when we say technology?
-- What does it mean to be in conversation with it?
 - Unison --> [Call-and-Response](https://www.youtube.com/playlist?list=PLwgpQxdj6S9N0vhf-_m1OAmZn4llXBsWS) --> Open-ended Dialogue --> Collage & Chance Operations
 - Why use technology at all?
 From [Gesamtkunstwerk](https://en.wikipedia.org/wiki/Gesamtkunstwerk) to the [I Ching](https://en.wikipedia.org/wiki/I_Ching).

 ### Technology